Hennepin Bariatric Center: Qualifying for Surgery

 Primary Care Provider

 It is vital that everyone who goes through surgery for obesity have a primary care provider.
-This may be a medical doctor or registered nurse practitioner.
+This may be a medical doctor, a certified physician assistant or registered nurse practitioner.
 Your primary provider coordinates all aspects of your medical care including immunizations, cancer-related screening, blood pressure and cholesterol checks, advice on health risk management and treatment of all sorts of medical problems.
 The Obesity Program can only help you with obesity-related problems and will not complete the initial evaluation on any individual who has not established a primary care relationship with a provider.
 A written referral from your primary care provider must be given in order to proceed with the obesity evaluation process.

 Insurance / Prior Authorization